 Your doctor will discuss your treatment options with you.
 Possible treatments for atrial fibrillation include:

 Services and programs at Intermountain Heart Institute for patients with atrial fibrillation.

 The Heart Institute currently has one or more clinical trials that are enrolling patients with atrial fibrillation.
-Learn more about trials for atrial fibrillation and stroke prevention.
+Learn more about trials for atrial fibrillation.